Erk-Vural/Java_Articles/functional-interfaces/README.md

 its implementation.
 A functional interface can have multiple default methods.

-Functional Interfaces are Included in Java with Java SE 8 with **_Lambda Expressions_** and **_Method References_** to makethe code more readable, clean and straightforward.
+Functional Interfaces are Included in Java with Java SE 8 with **_Lambda Expressions_** and **_Method References_** to make the code more readable, clean and straightforward.
 Functional interfaces can only contain one abstract method, to ensure the interface is satisfying the conditions we can use _**@FunctionalInterface**_ annotation for clearly communicate the purpose of the interface.
 This annatotation also allows compiler to generate an error message if interface does not satisfy required conditions.